jfecher/ante-website/content/blog/why_effects.md

 languages of tomorrow.
 They're one of the core features of Ante, as well as being the focus of many research languages including [Koka](https://koka-lang.github.io/koka/doc/index.html), [Effekt](https://effekt-lang.org/), [Eff](https://www.eff-lang.org/), and [Flix](https://flix.dev/).
 However, while many articles or documentation snippets try to explain _what_ effect handlers are (including
-[Ante's own documentation](/docs/language#algebraic-effects)), I think few really take the time to focus on _why_ you would want to use them.
+[Ante's own documentation](/docs/language#algebraic-effects)), few really go in-depth on _why_ you would want to use them.
-Believe me when I say that effect handlers have so many use-cases that it would be difficult to enumerate them all.
-That's why I'm going to focus on a couple categories instead and do my best to mention use-cases that fall into those categories.
+In this post I'll explain exactly that and will include as complete a list as possible on all the use-cases of algebraic effects.

 ## A Note on Syntax and Semantics